Real roots of random polynomials with coefficients of polynomial growth: a comparison principle and applications: Introduction and statement of results

 \end{theorem}

 We note that Theorem~\ref{t.general} is more useful for intervals near $\pm 1$, since under Condition~\ref{cond.polyvar} it can be shown (using a standard argument of Ibragimov and Maslova) that $\E N_{p_n}(I)=O(1)$ if $I$ is bounded away from $\pm 1$ (see Lemma~\ref{l.im}).

-In Theorem~\ref{t.general}, for technical reasons we need to assume that the domination/dominated relationship (between $m_n$ and $r_n$) is effective on an enlargement $J$ of $I$, however if $p_n$ is a Gaussian random polynomial then the conclusions hold with $J=I$ and some of the conditions could be weakened, see Section~\ref{s.gaussian}.
+In Theorem~\ref{t.general}, for technical reasons we need to assume that the domination relationship (between $m_n$ and $r_n$) is effective on an enlargement $J$ of $I$, however if $p_n$ is a Gaussian random polynomial then the conclusions hold with $J=I$ and some of the conditions could be weakened, see Section~\ref{s.gaussian}.
+The proof of the Gaussian case in Section~\ref{s.gaussian} will also shed more light on the motivation for the assumptions on $m_n$ and $r_n$ in the statement of Theorem~\ref{t.general}.
+One of the main technical ingredients in our proof is a new result about universality for the correlation of the roots of $p_n$, see Section~\ref{s.corr}.

 Using Theorem~\ref{t.general}, we could derive new results about the real roots of non-centered random polynomials (with coefficients of power growth) from analogous results for centered random polynomials, which in turn were studied extensively in \cite{dnv2017}.
 Below, we summarize several sample results that can be obtained in this direction (although this list is by no means comprehensive).\footnote{A more thorough discussion about possible applications is included in Section~\ref{s.applications}, where these sample results will be derived from Theorem~\ref{t.general}.} The sample results will further demonstrate the following observation from \cite{dnv2017}: we may extract asymptotic estimates for the number of real roots of a random polynomial from asymptotic information about its coefficients.
 This phenomenon was first observed in \cite{dnv2017} for random polynomials with centered coefficients of polynomial growth.